Technology & Machine Learning

 Our objective is always to get the most clicks and conversions for the minimum cost.
 While humans are very good at this, to maximise this, near constant optimisation work is needed to respond to times of day, competitor performance and many other factors - something which is impossible to do on a real-time basis for a human.

-Humans are only capable of doing so much (We’re great a planning strategies, writing compelling ads and thinking logically for example) but, for some tasks, software can automate various aspects and react to data much quicker than a human ever could.
+Humans are only capable of doing so much (We are great at planning strategies, writing compelling ads and thinking logically for example) but, for some tasks, software can automate various aspects and react to data much quicker than a human ever could.

 For this reason, DPOM has heavily invested in specialist software to allow us to make near real-time changes to your advertising account.
 Your campaign is still managed by a human, but our software continually uses algorithms to spot trends in your data and then adjust your bids and budget to ensure your campaigns perform brilliantly.